Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Abstract

 \section{Abstract}

-The vacuum magnetic birefringence (VMB) effect is a prediction of quantum electrodynamics, that in the presence of a magnetic field vacuum behaves as a non-linear medium, exhibiting a birefringence.
-In this work, an experiment is proposed to measure this effect for the first time, by sensing the changes in the frequencies of laser fields stabilized to the resonances of a 245\,m long optical cavity whose eigenmode propagates through a string of 24 superconducting magnets arranged for the ALPS\,II experiment.
-Results from a prototype setup using a 19\,m test cavity without a magnetic field are presented and projected in terms of the sensitivity of the proposed full-scale experiment.
+Vacuum magnetic birefringence (VMB) is an effect predicted by quantum electrodynamics, in which the vacuum behaves as a non-linear optical medium and exhibits a birefringence in the presence of a magnetic field.
+In this work, an interferometric scheme is introduced to measure this effect for the first time by sensing the changes in the frequencies of fields stabilized to the resonances of an optical cavity.
+Results are presented from a prototype setup with this novel sensing technique implemented on a 19\,m test cavity without a magnetic field.
+We propose using this scheme for a measurement of VMB with a 245\,m long optical cavity and a string of 24 superconducting magnets, arranged for the ALPS\,II experiment.
+In this manuscript we examine potential sources of noise in the prototype, and project these results in terms of the sensitivity of the full-scale experiment.